ShokhrukhbekYuldoshev/Nilu/README.md

 ## Note

-Code is not well structure and not well documented.
+Code is not well structured and not well documented.
 This is my first project with Flutter and I was just learning.
 Maybe I will try to improve it in the future.

 ## Screenshots